verbal-autopsy-software/website/content/home/contact.md

 # Contact_info
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 4  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 4  # Order that this section will appear.

 title = ""
-subtitle = "For questions or more information, please contact:"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.